28cl/Capstone-Project/readme.md

 "A picture is worth a thousand words".

 This adage was first coined in the 1900s.
 The idea behind it was that complex and sometimes multiple ideas can be conveyed by a single still image.
-This suggests that there may be numerous interpretations of a single image.
+This suggests that perception is subjective and there are numerous interpretations to a single image.

 In this capstone project, I will be exploring the use of Neural Networks to generate captions in English to best describe an image.

 ## Datasets